thurstonsand/scala-cass/README.md

 ### Table creation

-This feature will likely be useful mostly for testing purposes, but there is a method to create a table for a given ScalaSession, which already specifies the keyspace.
-This takes advantage of case classes to model the data, so the type of the data maps to a cassandra type, and the names in the case class match to the cassandra column names.
+This feature will likely be useful mostly for testing purposes.
+It takes advantage of case classes to model the data, so the type of the data maps to a cassandra type, and the names in the case class match to the cassandra column names.

 #### Characteristics